 In order to ensure quick and efficient visa processing, please make sure you have included all the required documents in the mandatory checklist before you submit the application package.

 Failure to submit all required documents will result in unnecessary delays or rejection.
 If anything is missing from your application, the Embassy will contact you once ONLY.
-If you do not submit the missing information within 5 calendar days after handing in your application, the Embassy will forward your application to the immigration authorities in the country you plan to visit with a recommendation that your case be closed due to incomplete documentation.
-Please note that you should not apply earlier than 3 months prior to departure and that the processing time is approximately 2 weeks from when the Embassy receives your application.
+If you do not submit the missing information within 5 calendar days after handing in your application, the Embassy will refuse your visa due to incomplete documentation.
+Please note that you not apply earlier than 3 months prior to departure and that the processing time is approximately 2 weeks from when the Embassy receives your application.
 According to the Schengen rules the Embassy retains the right of a 15-day processing time, exclusive of shipping time to and from the Embassy.
 The 15-day time frame may be extended up to 60 days if further examination is needed.

 Please note that special procedures apply for diplomats, spouses of Danish and other EU/EEA nationals, as well as citizens of countries with bilateral agreements with Denmark, Iceland, Norway and Sweden.